-To explore the behavioral data for these subjects, click on the "SELECT" dropdown in the extra tab above the subject listing, midway down the page.
+To explore the behavioral data for these subjects, click on the "Add Tab" dropdown in the gray area on the right, midway down the page (circled in red in the figure, right).

 Choose "Cognition" to see the scores for each of these 40 subjects for HCP measures of cognitive ability (see Behavioral and individual difference measures details).
 Descriptions of all the abbreviations for behavioral measured used in ConnectomeDB is available in Appendix VII - Abbreviations for HCP Behavioral and Individual Difference Measures.